 - Do not rush.
 Read each question fully at least twice before moving on.

-Lucas Estafanous is a self-advocate, former Milestones Intern and graduate of Orange High School, currently studying at Case Western Reserve University, Cleveland, Ohio
+Lucas Estafanous is a self-advocate, former Milestones Intern and graduate of Orange High School, and a former student at Case Western Reserve University, Cleveland, Ohio.

 How to Prepare for Admission Tests

 Taking College Entrance Exams

 The Steps to Receive Test Accommodations – SAT

 Tips to Succeed Freshman Year of College